bsweger/usaspending-scripts/README.md

 Assuming that you already have a Python 3 development environment up and running:

 1. From the command line, clone the project repository from GitHub to your local environment: ```git clone git@github.com:bsweger/usaspending-scripts.git```
-2. If you don't have a GitHub account and want to get a read-only version of the code use this command instead: ```fit clone git://github.com/bsweger/usaspending-scripts.git```
+2. If you don't have a GitHub account and want to get a read-only version of the code use this command instead: ```git clone git://github.com/bsweger/usaspending-scripts.git```
 3. Change to the project directory: ```cd usaspending-scripts```
 4. Install Python dependencies: ```pip install -r requirements.txt```